| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 wet setups are soft A smooth driver also produces lower tire

+loads.
 Most drivers need to feel the car take a set for confidence.

 But a very responsive, quick-setting car generates high tire